stemount/canopy-apidocs/README.md

 Request body:

-Currently, we support 2 request body schemas:
+Currently, we support two request body schemas:

-1. With `clientReference` by which we get request details in a separate call:
+1. With `clientReference` we get request details in a separate call:

     ```
     "clientReference": string | (required)